 The officer performed a field sobriety test and assessed the woman’s condition as intoxicated.
 She was asked to provide a breath sample and complied.
 The test allegedly revealed that she had a blood alcohol content of 0.123 percent.
 This is substantially in excess of the legal limit in the state of Florida.
 She was detained and transported to the Hillsborough County Jail.

-Florida citizens and others who have been arrested for DUI may wish to consult with an attorney about options for their defense.
+Florida citizens and others who have been arrested for DUI may wish to consult with Fort Lauderdale criminal defense lawyer about options for their defense.
 It may be possible to argue that the circumstances of the traffic stop were such that some of the charges against them cannot be substantiated, or they may assert that there were extenuating factors and evidence that call for a reduction in penalties or dismissal of charges.

 South Tampa-Hyde Park Patch, “Wrong-way driver charged with DUI,” Sherri Lonon, Feb.
 5, 2015